-Stripes has noted that planning a wedding can be stressful.
+We have noted that planning a wedding can be stressful.
 Not only are you attempting to combine the taste and preferences of two individuals and their families, but you need to do it within a budget.
 Or for us mere mortals that seems to be the case.
-She notes that the pressure is increased as weddings have become more personalised and extravagant due to the rise of the Pinterest bride, budgets have seemingly shrunk in direct correlation.
+We have noted that the pressure has increased as weddings have become more personalised and extravagant due to the rise of the Pinterest bride, and budgets have seemingly shrunk in direct correlation.
 Brides of today want a fairytale showcase of a wedding but have barely enough money to cover a simple elopement.
 So what are you to do?

 Naturally, you would want to get started with the more fun aspects of planning a wedding, such as venue hunting, choosing your dress or deciding on a theme, colour scheme and feel.
 Often, Brides get ahead of themselves, focusing on these aspects before figuring out what the facts and figures are.
 If you do not have a clear idea of what you have to spend, you are going to run into trouble later on.
 If you work out your budget first you are giving yourself the freedom to dream and choose, knowing that you can actually afford it.
 To work out that budget is actually much easier than you would think.